wlsf82/protractor-and-webrtc/README.md

 The idea is create test cases for the following scenarios:

 - Check that video is flowing between two clients
-- Check that a incoming photo is displayed on browser 2 when browser 1 clicks 'snap & send'
+- Check that an incoming photo is displayed on browser 2 when browser 1 clicks 'snap & send'
-- Check that a incoming photo is displayed on browser 2 when browser 1 clicks 'snap' and 'send'
+- Check that an incoming photo is displayed on browser 2 when browser 1 clicks 'snap' and 'send'
-- Check that a incoming photo is not displayed on browser 2 when browser 1 clicks 'snap & send' but browser 2 refreshes the page after receiving the photo
+- Check that an incoming photo is not displayed on browser 2 when browser 1 clicks 'snap & send' but browser 2 refreshes the page after receiving the photo
 - Check that two incoming photos are displayed on browser 2 when browser 1 clicks 'snap & send' twice

 Note: For all the above mentioned test cases both clients/browsers will be in the same room.